siddhpatil6/AndroidInterview-Questions/README.md

 # how to send images in multipart?

 # What is ORM?

 As defined by Techopedia: “Object-relational mapping (ORM) is a programming technique in which a metadata descriptor is used to connect object code to a relational database.
 Object code is written in object-oriented programming (OOP) languages such as Java or C#.
 ORM converts data between type systems that are unable to coexist within relational databases and OOP languages.”

 ORMs make a developer's life easy.
 It allows them to avoid the struggle of developing queries by concatenating strings or handling the connections with database manually.
 Even typos aren’t a major threat to the queries.
 The security can be managed without worrying about the resistance to injecting attacks.
 This means a developer can focus on application functionalities while allowing the database to perform its job.

 However, there are many ORMs available out there.
-We have highlighted the most popular ones below
+We have highlighted the most popular ones below.

 # Kotlin Idioms?
 ### Extension Functions
 ### Sealed Classes